CMB-S4/s4trans/doc/CookBook.md

    --normalize_weight
 ```
 For testing it is important to change `--outdir` to the right directory. <br>
-Additionaly for diferent projections change`--proj_name` accordingly to either: `small` or `proj_01-04`. <br>
+Additionally for different projections change`--proj_name` accordingly to either: `small` or `proj_01-04`. <br>
 For `--proj_name small` we need to use: ` --source_catalog /projects/caps/cmbs4/etc/source_catalog_small_200mJy.cat` <br>
 For `--proj_name proj_01-04` we need to use: `--source_catalog /projects/caps/cmbs4/etc/source_catalog_200mJy.cat` <br>
 The above examples are for 200mJy<br>
-Also the above example uses singularity image `s4trans-0.3.1.sif` derived from docker image `menanteau/s4trans:0.3.1`
+Also the above example uses singularity image `s4trans-0.3.1.sif` derived from docker image `menanteau/s4trans:0.3.1`.
+The newer image `menanteau/s4trans:0.3.2`

 #### Step 2
 Run the light curve detections.
-From the file `source_catalog_small_200mJy.cat ` we know that center or peak of the flux is centered in observation: `40-161-9`.
-Therefore we run the detection for a range +5,-5 observations (sims) around  observation `40-161-9.`
+From the file `source_catalog_small_200mJy.cat ` we know that the center or peak of the flux is centered in observation: `40-161-9`.
+Therefore we run the detection for a range of +5,-5 observations (sims) around  observation `40-161-9.`

 ```
 limit=200mJy